go-goyave/goyave.dev/src/basics/middleware.md

 an error, returns `400 Bad request`.

 In `multipart/form-data`, all file parts are automatically converted to `[]fsutil.File`.
 Inside `request.Data`, a field of type "file" will therefore always be of type `[]fsutil.File`.
 It is a slice so it support multi-file uploads in a single field.

+The middleware is skipped if the matched route is the "not found" or "method not allowed" route.

 ### Compress